Raise your hand if your family likes to laugh. (Check).

 With Pencil Nose, silliness is built right in!
 And THAT helps the act of spelling with your nose feel completely natural.

-You’ll find that video demonstration of Pencil Nose here.
+You’ll find the video demonstration of Pencil Nose here.

 Plus, you can check out the rest of the games in this series here: